 We dedicated a few days of our Australian adventure to Airlie Beach, purely so we could visit the Whitsunday Islands.
 Airlie Beach was beautiful itself, but the Whitsundays and in particular Whitehaven Beach were without a doubt the most incredible places we saw during our time in Aus.
 Before our trip I had no idea quite how vast the Islands were, let alone that there were actually seventy four of them!

 Sadly we didn’t have long here because of the long journey back to Airlie Beach, but we did manage to get half an hour on Whitehaven Beach itself.
 The sand here is so, so fine, they give you a plastic zip-lock bag for your valuable items to prevent the sand damaging them.
-And don’t even get me started on how freaking blindingly white it was!
-The only down side to this beach is that we were forced to wear full wet suits while in the water because of the jelly fish, but this didn’t stop us from throwing ourselves around like idiots and charging up and down the sand banks that formed a little further out.
-To top it off, we were surrounded by gorgeous little fish – and at one point even a reef shark.
+And don’t even get me started on how blindingly white it was!
+We were forced to wear full wet suits while in the water because of the jelly fish, but this didn’t stop us from throwing ourselves around like idiots and charging up and down the sand banks that formed a little further out.

-Unfortunately that was it for our Whitsundays experience, but lucky for us we managed to experience a quick turtle sighting mid-lunch break before heading back to the mainland.
-It’s not every day you’re sat munching your way through a pasta salad taking in your Aussie surroundings, when a fellow-tourist belts out “turtle!”, spraying crisps across the deck.
-Seeing a turtle in its natural habitat is beyond what we could have hoped for!
+Unfortunately that was it for our Whitsundays experience, but we managed to experience a quick turtle sighting mid-lunch break before heading back to the mainland.
+It’s not every day you’re sat munching your way through a lunch on a boat in Australia with a turtle swimming beside you.

 If we ever revisit Australia, which I’m sure we will, I will make sure we allocate some time to stay on one of the Islands so we can get a real feel for the Whitsundays.
 Seriously, if you ever have the chance to go, do.
 You will not regret it!